AnkitaSomwanshi/Data-Science/README.md

-It Includes Concepts of ML, DL and GenAI etc
+It Includes Concepts of DataScience like ML, DL and GenAI etc